Yield: 4 servings

 - salt and freshly ground pepper

-- 4 Tbsp fresh coriander or Italian parsley, finely chopped
+- 4 Tbsp cilantro (fresh coriander leaves) or Italian parsley, finely chopped

 If you use canned beans drain them in a colander and rinse them briefly under cold water.
 Using frozen beans follow package direction and cool them.